 What is Coupon Bond?

-Coupon bonds have fairly small detachable coupons which entitle the inventors to interest payments from the lender.
-For example, if you have a bond of 1000 USD and you are given the interest of 5%, then you have a 5% coupon rate.
+Coupon Bond also known as a Bearer bond is a type of bond which included fixed interest payments which is the annual interest coupon of a bond from the bond issue date until the maturity of the bond or its transfer date where the holder of the coupon bond receives the specific fixed interest payment on a periodic basis which is calculated by multiplying the coupon rate to the nominal value of a share and the period factor.
+For example, if you have a bond of 1000 USD and you are given an interest of 5%, then you have a 5% coupon rate.
 Each coupon has a date on it and on that particular date, the borrower is supposed to physically attach the coupon to the bond certificate.
 Coupons were treated like cash.

 These bonds were more prevalent in the era that was not dominated by computers.
 In the 1980s a trend of selling the coupons of the coupon bond as separate securities, called strips was started by some institutions.
 However, the procedure of investing in bonds has seen a sea change since the prevalence of using computers.
 You no more present hard copies of coupons to redeem your interest amount.